 However, more attention has been paid to certain forms of communication than to others.
-The truth-conditional content of declarative sentences has been investigated in much more depth than the semantic content of other sentence types, such as questions.
+The truth-conditional content of declarative sentences has been investigated in much greater depth than the semantic content of other sentence types, such as questions.
 Spoken languages have been studied much more extensively than signed languages.
 My research interests center on these lesser explored forms of communication.

 How should theories of meaning be generalised beyond truth-conditional content?

 And what can we learn about communication by looking beyond spoken languages?

 2015-now Associate Professor.
 ILLC, Amsterdam

 2010-2013 Postdoc.
 ILLC, Amsterdam

 2006 (6 mth) Computer Science, Harvard

 2016 ERC Starting Grant (1400k euro)